deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ```
 to generate code for the new layer and go into the ```builds/<charm name>``` folder with the terminal.

-## Push charm and grant rights

-You can now edit the files as needed and deploy the charm lokally with:
+## Adding jenkins user to dockergroup and test charm
+To add the jenkins user by default to the docker group add the import: <br/>
+ `from subprocess import check_call `<br/>
+at the top and the command: <br/>
+ `check_call(['usermod', '-aG', 'docker', 'jenkins'])`<br/>
+below the line: users = Users() in the <path to charm>/reactive/jenkins.py file

+The charm can be tested by deploying it lokally with
 ```
 juju deploy <path to local charm>
 ```

-and
+## Push charm and grant rights

+To push the charm to your repository use:
 ```
 charm push <path to local charm>
 ```
-to push it into your juju repository.
+It will ask you for your ubuntu one login.

+Use:
 ```
 charm grant <charm url> everyone
 ```
 To make the charm accessible to all users.

 Now you can deploy your charm by using the charm url in your model.yaml

-## Adding jenkins user to dockergroup

-To add the jenkins user by default to the docker group add the import: <br/>
- `from subprocess import check_call `<br/>
-at the top and the command: <br/>
- `check_call(['usermod', '-aG', 'docker', 'jenkins'])`<br/>
-below the line: users = Users() in the <charm>/reactive/jenkins.py file